 Start taking this simple remedy today: after your biggest meal of the day, have a cup of water (200 ml) along with a tablespoon of apple cider vinegar (10 ml).

-This easy habit won’t just help with your digestion, but also balance the pH of your body in order to more optimally and powerfully fight bacterial infections.
+This easy habit won’t just help with your digestion: it also balances the pH of your body to more optimally and powerfully fight bacterial infections.

 Treat your body to apple cider vinegar.
 If you use an organic variety, it’s even better.